mercie-ux/IMPACT-DONATE/README.md

 # IMPACT-DONATE
 Introduction

-ImpactDonate is a platform that leverages Bitcoin and the Lightning Network (LND) to facilitate fast and effective transactions for charitable organizations.
+ImpactDonate is a platform that leverages Bitcoin and the Lightning Network ⚡(LND) to facilitate fast and effective transactions for charitable organizations.
 Our mission is to make donations seamless, transparent, and secure, helping to maximize the impact of every contribution.

 Features